jagdishlove/face_ai/README.md

 # Introduction

-- This is real time face recognization which will basically compare compare a profile image..... with live AI cam
+- This is real time face recognization which will basically compare a profile image..... with live AI cam

 ### Library used
 > face-api.js
+> ReactJs